xymbol/otp-examples/counter/README.md

 ## What it demonstrates

-- Server can start with optional count.
+- Server started with optional initial count
-- Counter incremented on `read` calls.
+- Counter incremented on `Counter.read/1` calls
-- Tests for client functions.
+- Tests for client functions

 ## Questions?